Travel Report Singapore

 Local currency: Singapore dollars, but US dollars are also accepted.
 If possible, take small USD bills for tipping.
 Money can easily be withdrawn at any ATM.
 Otherwise, credit card payment works smoothly everywhere.

-Vaccinations: Coming from Germany, no vaccinations are required.
-However, the standard vaccinations are recommended, see suggestions Foreign Office.
+Vaccinations: Coming from Germany, you need a COVID-19 vaccination.
+However, the standard vaccinations are recommended too, see suggestions Foreign Office.

 Luggage: The photo equipment should definitely be taken on board, so pay attention to cabin luggage (!)